 Complex Problems, Simple Solutions

 The idea behind weight loss is simple--burn more calories than you eat.
-This can be accomplished by replacing a couple of sodas with water and adding 20 minutes of walking each day.
+This can be accomplished by replacing a couple of sodas with water and adding at least 30 minutes of exercise every day.
 Sounds simple...and it is.
 If it's that simple, why can't we seem to do it?

 1. Your Attitude.
 If you're only on a health kick to lose weight or look a certain way, it will be hard to lose weight permanently.
 Why?
 Because, what happens if you don't see results quickly enough?
 You give up.
 Weight loss is a great goal, but unless you have something else to motivate you, what's to keep you going if the scale doesn't budge?
 It takes time to lose weight--how will you motivate yourself in the meantime?
-Find more reasons to be healthy--having more energy, dealing with health problems or wanting to live longer to be around for your kids.
-Those are some darned good reasons, if you ask me.
+Find more reasons to be healthy--having more energy, dealing with health problems or just feeling stronger and more energetic.
+Keep an exercise journal and write down every single success, whether you're losing weight or not.

 2. Your Workouts.
 If you don't workout consistently enough, it's hard to lose weight.
 Yes, it's possible to lose weight through diet alone, but you'll likely hit a plateau.
 You don't need to spend hours in the gym, you only need to set up a reasonable workout schedule that you can follow each week.
 It's not about killing yourself with workouts--it's about finding something you like and that you'll continue with for the rest of your life.
 You have to be willing to be more active on a regular basis--not just for a week here and there.
 My Beginner's Corner can give you some idea of where to start.

 3. Your Eating.
 Changing the way you eat is another thing you're going to have to do for long-lasting weight loss.
-You need to be willing to replace unhealthy foods with healthier choices--every single day.
-This might mean:
+You need to be willing to replace unhealthy foods with healthier choices most of the time.
+That means:

 - Keeping a food journal